 In recent years, it has been discovered that certain types of the human papilloma virus (HPV) can lead to oral cancer.
-HPV is the most common sexually transmitted disease; according to one estimate, 80 percent of sexually active people will contract it at some point in their lives.
+HPV is the most common sexually transmitted disease, and according to one estimate, 80% of sexually active people will contract it at some point in their lives.
 Many people do not even realize that they have it because it doesn’t always present obvious symptoms.

 Other significant risk factors for oral cancer include: